Stop Overpacking: 10 Vacation Outfits That Actually Fit in Your Bag

 1. Throw on a linen maxi dress for breakfast by the water

-Picture this: You’re sitting on the terrace, holding a hot coffee, watching the water.
-Nothing is pinching, nothing is digging in.
-It’s just you and the peace.
-This is the dress you can actually relax in while everyone else is fighting with their tight zippers.
+Imagine this: You’re sitting on the patio, a hot coffee in your hand, looking out at the water.
+Nothing constricts, nothing digs in.
+You can really relax in this dress while everyone else is struggling with their tight zippers.

 2. Pair high-waisted linen trousers with a silk cami

 This is my personal “cheat code” for minimalist fashion.
-It feels like you’re wearing pajamas, but you look incredibly expensive.
+You feel like you’re in pajamas, so comfortable, while this set not only feels chic but also luxurious.

-Wide-leg linen pants act like a portable air conditioner for your legs, which is a lifesaver when you’re chasing kids down a dock or climbing into a small boat.
+The wide-leg linen pants act as a portable air conditioner for your legs, which is a lifesaver when you’re chasing kids down the pier or climbing into a small boat.

-The silk cami brings the polish.
-You need that little bit of contrast against the rustic linen.
-These two pieces take up almost no room in your bag, but if you wear this to dinner, people will think you stepped out of a magazine.
+The silk t-shirt gives off a chic vibe.
+It’s a nice contrast with the rustic linen.
+These two pieces take up almost no space in your bag, but when you wear them to dinner, people will think you stepped out of a magazine.

-You know that heavy afternoon heat?
-When everything feels sticky, this set keeps you fresh.
-It doesn’t cling, it doesn’t show sweat marks, and you just feel good in it.
+When the afternoon heats up, this set doesn’t stick to your skin, it keeps you cool.
+It doesn’t show any sweat marks, and you just feel good in it.

-3. Use your oversized button-down as a beach cover-up
+3. Use your oversized button-down shirt as a beach dress

-Forget those weird, mesh beach dresses.
-A big white or light blue linen shirt (grab one from the men’s section, seriously) is the best lake outfits staple.
-Just throw it over your swimsuit, leave it open, or tie it at the waist.
+Just throw it on over your swimsuit, leave it open, or tie it around your waist.
 It looks effortlessly cool and protects your shoulders from the sun.

-4. Drape a thin knit over your shoulders for the evening breeze
+4. Throw a thin knit over your shoulders for an evening walk

-Lakeside evenings can get chilly fast, no matter how hot the day was.
+Evenings by the lake can get chilly quickly, no matter how warm the day was.

-Don’t haul a heavy denim jacket!
-A thin, high-quality cotton or cashmere sweater is all you need.
-Don’t even put it on properly – just tie it over your shoulders.
-This layering instantly adds vibe to your summer outfit ideas.
+Don’t carry a heavy denim jacket!
+All you need is a thin, good-quality cotton or cashmere sweater.
+You don’t even have to put it on properly—just throw it over your shoulders.
+This layering will instantly elevate your summer outfit ideas.

 It’s not just for show.
-When the wind picks up off the water, you’ll be so glad you have it.
-It gives a simple tee-and-shorts combo that extra look that makes it feel like an actual outfit.
+When the wind picks up off the water, you’ll be glad you have it.
+It can even add a touch of style to a simple t-shirt and shorts combo.

 5. Go monochrome when you don’t want to think

-Stop.
-One pair of high-quality brown or black leather slides is almost all you need.
-They’re easy for the water but look polished enough for a nice restaurant.
+A pair of good quality brown or black leather slippers is almost all you need.
+They are comfortable, but elegant enough to feel comfortable in a good restaurant.

-Your feet will thank you.
-Don’t bring anything that gives you blisters on day one.
-You need shoes you can actually walk in for hours while exploring an old town without thinking about Band-Aids.
+Your feet will thank you for it.
+Don’t bring anything with you on vacation that will cause blisters on the first day.
+You need shoes that you can walk in for hours while exploring an old city without thinking about using a band-aid.

 7. Tie a silk scarf in your hair

 Don’t fight it!
-A silk scarf fixes everything.
-Tie it around your ponytail or use it as a headband.
-It hides the frizz and adds a pop of color to your minimalist look.
+A silk scarf will do the trick.
+Tie your hair into a ponytail or use the scarf as a headband.
+It hides tangles and adds a little color to your minimalist look.

-Morning rush: You woke up late, everyone is hungry, and you look like you’ve been through a wind tunnel.
-A quick bun, the scarf on top, and suddenly you’re boho chic.
+Morning rush: You wake up late, everyone’s hungry, and you look like you’ve been in a wind tunnel.
+A quick bun, a scarf on top, and suddenly you’re bohemian chic.

 8. Tuck a basic white tee into a flowy midi skirt